CodeSnap-ORG/editor/packages/vm/docs/extensions.md

      * @property {string} MY_ARG - the string value of the argument.
      * @returns {string} a string which includes the block argument value.
      */
-    myReporter (args) {
+    myReporter(args) {
         // This message contains ICU placeholders, not Scratch placeholders const message = formatMessage({
-            id: 'myReporter.result',
+            id: "myReporter.result",
-            defaultMessage: 'Letter {LETTER_NUM} of {TEXT} is {LETTER}.',
+            defaultMessage: "Letter {LETTER_NUM} of {TEXT} is {LETTER}.",
-            description: 'The text template for the "myReporter" block result' });
+            description: 'The text template for the "myReporter" block result', });

         // Note: this implementation is not Unicode-clean; it's just here as an example.